roobert/roobert.github.io/_posts/2017-09-13-Monitoring-SSL-Certificate-Expiry.md

   }
 ```

-*Caution: Due to the nature of LetsEncrypt certificate renewals only happening on the last day they are valid, the window of opportunity for receiving an alert is extremely slim.*
+*Caution: Due to the nature of LetsEncrypt certificate renewals only happening on the last day that they are valid, the window of opportunity for receiving an alert is extremely slim.*

 ## Conclusion